 Newquay is one of Cornwall’s most vibrant destinations – boasting miles of beaches, perfect surf and a wealth of attractions, it makes for the perfect base for exploring the area.
-Here’s my pick of the best things to do in Newquay.
+Discover the best things to do in Newquay with this guide.

 Surfing might not be the first thing that you think of when you’re in the UK, but Cornwall is the country’s surfing paradise.